Skip to main content

 Outcomes

-Additionally, Agent Turn node also has outcomes that are defined the same as outcomes in Conversation Start.
+Additionally, Agent Turn node also has outcomes that are setup in the same manner as outcomes in the Conversation Start node based on the expected conversation flow.

 Conversation End

 While this node is similar in configurations to the Agent Turn node, it lacks outcomes.
 This is because, the purpose of the Conversation End node is to wind up the conversation and end the call.
 These nodes usually come at the end of the flow, either when the purpose of calling has been fulfilled or there is nothing more left to be done/said.
+Just like other nodes, you can also add channel-specific instructions in the Conversation End node as well!
 Conversation End

 You can still use tool calls to raise tickets, transfer the call, send out SMS messages, or trigger any other in-call actions even at this stage.